hypo69/hypo/docs/gemini/out/en/explainer/src/ai/gemini/header.md

 - `json`: Used for handling JSON data (loading and saving).
 - `packaging.version`: Used for version comparisons.
 - `pathlib`: Used for working with file paths and directories (crucial for navigating and finding the project root).
-- `gs`: A custom module (likely from the `src` package) providing path-related functionality, specifically accessing the project root directory.  `gs.path.root` is crucial for the code's functionality and demonstrates a relationship to other parts of the `src` package.
+- `gs`: A custom module (likely from the `src` package) providing path-related functionality, specifically accessing the project root directory.  `gs.path.root` is crucial for the code's functionality and demonStartes a relationship to other parts of the `src` package.

 ## <explanation>